quii/learn-go-with-tests/reading-files.md

 - Focused on the what, rather than the how
 - Consumer focused

-## Thinking about the kind of test we want to see

-Our package needs to offer a function that can be pointed at some kind of folder, do the hard work and return us some posts.
+Our package needs to offer a function that can be pointed at a folder, and return us some posts.

 ```go
 var posts blogposts.Post